The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Problem Formulation

 \subsection{Attribution Objectives}

-Given a completed interaction trajectory $\mathcal{C}$, an undesirable output action $a_T$, and an agent policy $\pi_\theta$, our goal is to quantify the contribution of individual components in $\mathcal{C}$ to the generation of $a_T$.
+Given a completed interaction trajectory $\mathcal{C}$, an agentic action $a_T$, and an agent policy $\pi_\theta$, our goal is to quantify the contribution of individual components in $\mathcal{C}$ to the generation of $a_T$.
 Specifically, we formalize attribution at two levels: component-level attribution and sentence-level attribution.

 \textbf{Component-level attribution.} We define a component-level attribution function

 where $f_{\mathrm{comp}}(C_i \mid a_T, \pi_\theta)$ assigns a scalar score to component $C_i$, reflecting its influence on the generation of $a_T$ under policy $\pi_\theta$.